 2. Cost Savings

-The same applies in the case of unsold goods.
-Instead of hoping the retailer eventually sells the goods and risk potential damage, the business or supply chain can recover such goods and sell to other retailers while reducing waste and production cost.
+Instead of hoping the retailer eventually sells the goods and risks potential damage, the business or supply chain can recover such goods and sell to other retailers while reducing waste and production costs.

 3. Environmental Sustainability